How many separate times a day do you think you touch your phone? 20? 50? 100 if you’re super bored?

 3. Every time you find yourself dicking around on your phone, give yourself permission to do something you like

 The problem with phones is that they provide this lovely little warm sanctuary of distraction.
 You can hang out there for 20 minutes, no trouble and go back to what you’re doing.
 It’s also weirdly acceptable to be on your phone.
-If you’re at work, you can quickly grab your phone and text someone or share a link and it’s a fine.
-You couldn’t take the book you’re reading out in the middle of your work day and read a few chapters though.
+If you’re at work, you can quickly grab your phone and text someone or share a link and it’s fine.
+You couldn’t take the book you’re reading out in the middle of your workday and read a few chapters though.
 That would be extremely weird but essentially it’s the same thing.
-If you’re using your phone in your down time as a relaxation tool, give yourself permission to do something you really want to do instead.
+If you’re using your phone in your downtime as a relaxation tool, give yourself permission to do something you really want to do instead.
 Let’s face it, when you plop down on the couch with your phone when you get home from work, you’re going to be there for the next 20 minutes.
-If you want to spend that time on Facebook, go for it and enjoy it but if you’d rather read, knit, paint, go for a walk, make an amazing gourmet dinner or meet a mate for drink, do that instead.
+If you want to spend that time on Facebook, go for it and enjoy it but if you’d rather read, knit, paint, go for a walk, make an amazing gourmet dinner or meet a mate for a drink, do that instead.
 You can spend your time any way you like, just make sure you’re doing it on purpose.
 It’s so hard to give yourself 20 minutes to read your book in the afternoon (it’s like weirdly indulgent or something) but wasting that time on Facebook is fine?
 We need to change that narrative.

 5. If you can, delete your Facebook profile

 I’d love to try this but I can’t because of work but if I wasn’t an internet person, I straight up wouldn’t have Facebook.
 Or at the very least I’d have my settings so tight I’d only see things I wanted to see and it would be for family and friends.
 I’d love to hear any thoughts from people who aren’t on Facebook or have taken big breaks from Facebook.
 Let me live vicariously through you.